Euchie23/SquidStack/Foundation/README.md

 # 🧱 Foundation 🧱📚🦑

+## 📌 Real-World Value

+The Foundation module provides the **data validation backbone** of SquidStack.
+It ensures that all contamination results—from trace metals to organic compounds—are backed by transparent, defensible QA/QC workflows.

+### Who This Helps
+- **Regulators & agencies:** Verify lab accuracy before using pollution data
+- **Food safety authorities:** Confirm reliable inputs for risk models (EDI/HQ)
+- **Researchers & analysts:** Understand uncertainty, recovery rates, and method limits

+### Why It Matters
+Reliable environmental decisions start with reliable data.
+Foundation strengthens trust in the entire pipeline by validating ICP-MS and LC-MS/MS results before any patterns, trends, or risk assessments are made.

+---

 ### 📋 Executive Summary

 This dashboard is not about patterns or conclusions, it’s about **building trust in the data** through transparent methods and reproducible validation steps.